ouspg/PrivacyAndSocialEngineering/3.Operating_system_privacy/README.md

 </details>

 <details>
-<summary>What is OnionShare?</summary>[^18]
+<summary>What is OnionShare?</summary>
 <br>

-Onionshare is a privacy focused open-source tool for chatting, hosting websites and sending and receiving files anonymously using Tor.
+Onionshare[^18] is a privacy focused open-source tool for chatting, hosting websites and sending and receiving files anonymously using Tor.
 Tails comes with onionshare installed and features at least the GUI application.

 We are using Onionshare here to send an encrypted image with a message to the provided [.onion address](https://en.wikipedia.org/wiki/.onion).